YusukeIwaki/playwright-ruby-client/documentation/docs/api/element_handle.md

 def query_selector_all(selector)
 ```

 The method finds all elements matching the specified selector in the [ElementHandle](./element_handle)s subtree.
-See
+If no elements match
-[Working with selectors](https://playwright.dev/python/docs/selectors) for more details.
-If no elements match the selector, returns empty array.
+the selector, returns empty array.

 ## screenshot